schmittjoh/JMSPaymentPaypalBundle/Resources/doc/index.rst

         username: your api username (not your account username)
         password: your api password (not your account password)
         signature: your api signature
+        debug: true/false # when true, connect to PayPal sandbox; uses kernel debug value when not specified

 =====